edgecollective/edge-blog/posts/projects/ventilation.md

 [https://www.hfmmagazine.com/articles/3246-studying-airflow-in-the-or#:~:text=Due%20to%20variations%20in%20state,the%20requirement%20for%20many%20years.](https://www.hfmmagazine.com/articles/3246-studying-airflow-in-the-or#:~:text=Due%20to%20variations%20in%20state,the%20requirement%20for%20many%20years.)

+> Due to variations in state building codes, 15 or 20 air changes per hour (ACH) may be the minimum required.
+However, in practice, most hospitals operate at 20 to 25 ACH with some using up to 40 ACH.
+These rates are all up from 12 ACH, which was the requirement for many years.
+By comparison, the requirement for patient rooms is 6 ACH.

 > Overall, the team found that 20 ACH had statistically significantly fewer particles and CFUs than 15 ACH.
 However, for the most part, 25 ACH did not provide significantly cleaner air than 20 ACH.
 For particles, one OR showed no statistical difference among 15, 20 or 25 ACH at all particle sizes, while another OR showed significantly cleaner air at 20 than at either 15 or 25.
 There was an isolated case with the more dispersed diffusers in which 25 ACH produced more particles than lower ventilation rates.
 The team could not confirm the cause of this phenomenon, but have seen other research indicating that higher ventilation rates can cause or “stir up” more airborne particles.

 [https://www.cdc.gov/infectioncontrol/guidelines/environmental/appendix/air.html](https://www.cdc.gov/infectioncontrol/guidelines/environmental/appendix/air.html)

 "Indoor Air Changes and Potential Implications for SARS-CoV-2 Transmission":  [https://jamanetwork.com/journals/jama/fullarticle/2779062](https://jamanetwork.com/journals/jama/fullarticle/2779062)

+> To reduce far-field airborne transmission of SARS-CoV-2 in small-volume indoor spaces (eg, classrooms, retail shops, homes if guests are visiting), the suggestions include **targeting 4 to 6 air changes per hour**, through any combination of the following: outdoor air ventilation; recirculated air that passes through a filter with at least a minimum efficiency rating value 13 (MERV 13) rating; or passage of air through portable air cleaners with HEPA (high-efficiency particulate air) filters.

+> Despite the dose-response for SARS-CoV-2 being unknown, and continued scientific debate about the dominant mode of transmission, evidence support these suggestions.
+First, SARS-CoV-2 is primarily transmitted from the exhaled respiratory aerosols of infected individuals.
+Larger droplets (>100 μm) can settle out of the air due to gravitational forces within 6 feet, but people emit 100 times more smaller aerosols (<5 μm) during talking, breathing, and coughing.
+Smaller aerosols can stay aloft for 30 minutes to hours and travel well beyond 6 feet.1 Second, high-profile and well-described SARS-CoV-2 outbreaks across multiple space types (eg, restaurants, gyms, choir practice, schools, buses) share the common features of time indoors and low levels of ventilation, even when people remained physically distanced

 - nice review -- includes discussion of CADR and ACH